solislemuslab/snaq-tutorial/lecture-notes/lecture2.md

 This will create a tar file (`nexus.tar.gz`) with the nexus files.

+{: .important }
-**Important:** It is very important that you do not compress the whole folder.
+It is very important that you do not compress the whole folder.
 You should compress the individual files `*.nex`, not `nexus-alignments` or the TICR perl scripts will throw an error.

 We will create a folder called `analysis` and move this input file there: